30 Incredible Things to Do in Taitung, Southeastern Taiwan

 Lanterns at the Railway Village

 Besides the train-related attractions, you’ll find various artworks on display throughout the grounds.
 Next to the train line, Tiehua Music Village (鐵花村音樂聚落慢市集) is the focal point of the grounds, where live musical performances take place nightly (5-10 p.m.) from Wednesday to Sunday.
-Many of the performers are aboriginal, but the vibe is definitely more hip and modern than traditional.
+Many of the performers are aboriginal, but the vibe is definitely more hip and modern than traditional (read here for more aboriginal festivals and places in Taiwan).

 I recommend visiting Railway Art Village in the evening, not only for the music but also because that’s when the various other cafés, restaurants, and shops on site come alive.
 There are often various lights and lanterns lit up after dark, giving the whole village a romantic yet artsy vibe.